riyo264/AwaasAI/README.md

 <br/>

-*Built with ❤️ for HackOn 2026 · Team NoWins*
+*Built with ❤️ for HackOn 2026 · Team NoWins · Powered by AWS*

 </div>